 Anterior Cervical Discectomy With Fusion (ACDF)

-Cervical refers to the 7 vertebrae of the neck.
-Discs are the spongy, cartilaginous pads between each vertebra, and ectomy means “to take out”.
-In a cervical discectomy, the surgeon accesses the cervical spine through a small incision in the neck and removes all or part of the disc – and/or in some cases bone material – that’s pressing on the nerves and causing pain.
+In a cervical discectomy, the surgeon accesses the cervical spine through a small incision in the front of the neck (anterior) and removes all or part of the disc – and/or in some cases bone material – that’s pressing on the nerves and causing pain.

 - Lack of coordination

-An anterior cervical discectomy with spinal fusion is typically recommended only after non-surgical treatment methods fail.
-Your surgeon will take a number of factors into consideration before making this recommendation, including the condition to be treated, your age, health and lifestyle and your anticipated level of activity following surgery.
-Please discuss this treatment option thoroughly with your spinal care provider.
+An anterior cervical discectomy with fusion is typically recommended only after nonsurgical treatment methods fail.
+Your surgeon will take a number of factors into consideration before making this recommendation, including:

 Through a small incision made near the front of the neck, the surgeon:

-- Relieves the pressure by removing the source of the compression;
+- Relieves the pressure on the nerve roots by removing the source of the compression

-- Places a bone graft between the adjacent vertebrae; and
+- Places a bone graft between the adjacent vertebrae

-- In some cases, uses instrumentation – metal plates or pins that will provide extra support and stability to help ensure proper fusion.
+- In some cases, places metal plates or pins that will provide extra support and help ensure proper fusion

 How long will it take me to recover?